 Whether it’s helping customers with a query or solving a problem with colleagues, picking up the phone to call without service interruption became essential in March 2020.

-Recently, we invited Cavell Group’s Patrick Watson, to take part in a webinar alongside Amir Hameed, our VP of global solutions engineering.
+That’s why we invited Cavell Group’s Patrick Watson to take part in a webinar alongside Amir Hameed, our VP of global solutions engineering.
 Patrick and Amir explored the rate of cloud adoption, what applications businesses have introduced to keep connected during the pandemic and the sharp increase in collaboration tools like Microsoft Teams.
 Beyond this, Patrick and Amir looked at how enterprises extend their Teams’ telephony capabilities and what to consider when choosing a provider.
 Here are some of our learnings from the webinar:

 A surge in collaboration adoption

 Research from Cavell Group tells us that 77% of companies will have at least part of their workforce working remotely in 2021.
 On top of this, Cavell found that in 2020:

 - 24% of companies had all staff working at home

 - 72% had at least some of their workforce working remotely